MAP

 Yilhun LaTso Lake

-This morning we will be in what we can consider the heart and center of Kham culture, Dege.
-We will see pilgrims making their koras (circumambulations) around the traditional Dege printing press, and we will learn about the work of these volunteers who are dedicated to preserving Tibetan texts in this traditional and ancient way.
-A truly beautiful work and art.
+This morning we will be in what we can consider the heart, as the center of Kham culture, which is Dege.
+We will see pilgrims making their koras (circumambulations) around the traditional graphic In Dege, we will learn about the work of these volunteers who are dedicated to preserving Tibetan texts in this traditional and ancient way.
+Their work and art are truly beautiful.

-On the way to Garze, we will visit the beautiful sacred Yilhun LaTso Lake, with its manis stones, which are stones with mantras carved on them.
-We will take a very pleasant, peaceful walk around a part of Yilhun LaTso.
+On the way to Garze, we will visit the beautiful sacred lake Yilhun LaTso, with its manis stones, which are stones with mantras carved on them.
+We will take a very pleasant, peaceful walk around part of Yilhun LaTso.

 Flight

 Today we will have a very calm day.
 As it is always good to be careful when flying in mountainous regions, we will fly calmly this morning to Chengdu (the only flight of the day), from where we can fly to Lhasa tomorrow with safety in mind.
-In case of unforeseen weather conditions, which are common in these regions, we have ready-made plans up our sleeves to ensure that we continue our trip as calmly and in the best possible way.
-It will be a very beautiful flight over the regions we have traveled through in the last few days, full of monasteries, retreat sites and great masters.
+In case of unforeseen weather events, which are common in these regions, we have ready plans up our sleeves to ensure that we continue our trip as calmly and in the best possible way.
+It will be a very beautiful flight over the mountains. regions through which we have traveled in recent days, full of monasteries, retreat places and great masters.

 Our hotel is located at the airport itself.
 We walked for 5 minutes inside the airport to our hotel.
 If you want to rest, I believe this will be a great opportunity to visit Lhasa in a quality way.
 Last year I took the subway and went to the city (it's far away / approx. 1 hour).
 We can think about that possibility too!